Deep learning reveals hidden interactions in complex systems: Conclusion

 \section{Conclusion}

 This study proposed AgentNet, a generalized framework for the data-driven modeling of a complex system.
 We demonstrated the flexibility, capability, and interpretability of our framework with large-scale data from various complex systems.
-Our framework is applicable for practically any agent-based system as long as the system is governed by at most pairwise interaction, and a sufficient number of observation data is available.
-In addition to yielding an outstanding prediction model for a single agent, the proposed framework can infer and visualize interaction strength between agents, which could assist researchers in gaining clearer insight into given systems and their dynamics.
+Our framework is \textit{universally} applicable to agent-based systems that are governed by pairwise interactions and for which a sufficient amount of data is available.
+The proposed framework can infer and visualize variable-wise interaction strength between agents, which could assist researchers in gaining clearer insights into given systems and their dynamics.
 Furthermore, AgentNet is scalable for an arbitrary number of agents due to the nature of GNNs, thus facilitating free-form simulation of the desired system with any initial condition.
+Since attention values from our model can be directly interpretable as a variable-wise interaction strength function, we expect that AgentNet will be useful in heterogeneous settings where each state variable interacts with different neighbors.

-There are several domains in which AgentNet is anticipated to exhibit its full potential.
-As we demonstrated via AOUP and CS, the analysis of active matter such as bacterial cells \cite{AOUP_harmonic, CC_bacteria} or pedestrian prediction \cite{DM_sociallstm, DM_socialgan} may benefit from this approach.
-One interesting application we are looking at is connecting AgentNet to network analysis.
-While we focused here on systems without known interaction ranges, GNNs were originally proposed for data with graph structures.
-By incorporating an adjacency matrix instead of assuming a complete graph, AgentNet may yield data-driven models of both agents on a network or nodes of a network.
-Typical application examples would be the analysis of network dynamics \cite{CC_temporal} such as information propagation through networks including epidemics \cite{CC_epidemics} or rumor spreading \cite{CC_rumor}.
+There are a great number of domains in which AgentNet is anticipated to exhibit its full potential.
+As we demonstrated via AOUP and CS, the analysis of active matter such as bacterial cells \cite{AOUP_harmonic, CC_bacteria}, animal flocks \cite{DM_flock1, DM_flock2, DM_flock3, CS_colbehav1, CS_statbird}, or pedestrian dynamics \cite{DM_sociallstm, DM_socialgan} may greatly benefit from our approach.
+Also, since GNNs were originally proposed for data with graph structures, AgentNet may yield data-driven models of both agent and node dynamics of a network by incorporating an adjacency matrix instead of assuming a complete graph.
+AgentNet can retrieve the underlying graph and interaction strength from data, which encompasses the research fields of epidemic dynamics \cite{CC_epidemics}, network identification, and various inverse Ising problems \cite{DM_inverse1}.
+We could further apply different encoders and decoders to improve the performance and include available domain knowledge.
+For instance, a Gaussian mixture model \cite{TC_vrnn} or variational model \cite{DM_socialgan} that could approximate an arbitrary distribution may be suitable to approximate multimodal or highly irregular distributions.